Maneren/file-share-rs/README.md

 - Creating new folders
 - Uploading files
 - Material Design Icons
-- Blazingly fast thanks to Rust and the [Leptos framework](https://leptos.dev/)
+- Blazingly fast thanks to async Rust and the [Leptos framework](https://leptos.dev/)
+- Multiple instances can be run at the same time
+- Allows picking the directory to share with a native GUI picker

 ## Preview